Understanding Capital Allowances

 • Most ‘plant and machinery’ used for business purposes;

-• Certain research and development expenditures;
+• Certain research and development expenditure;

 • Qualifying expenditure on new non-residential buildings.

 The entitlement to claim capital allowances is usually unaffected by how you pay for the items in question.
-For example, if you buy an item on hire purchase you can claim capital allowances based on the full normal cost of the item.
+For example, if you buy an item on a hire purchase, you can claim capital allowances based on the full normal cost of the item.
 The interest you pay and other charges are not part of the capital cost of the item but can usually be counted as deductible business expenses.

 If you simply rent capital equipment and do not secure ownership of the items, no capital allowances can be claimed.
-Instead the payments due, under what is usually called an ‘operating lease’, are simply deductible as a normal business expense.
+Instead, the payments due, under what is usually called an ‘operating lease’, are simply deductible as a normal business expense.

 Claiming capital allowances